by D. Patrick Miller

 After developing a spiritual discipline, she learned to respond to all such instant infatuations by closing her eyes and asking, “Dear God, please help me.”

 I’ve used this simple technique to advantage in my own life.
 I’ve noticed that it can swiftly change the initial perception of someone as “irresistible” to merely “interesting.”
-In that simple shift of perception, a lot of grief can be avoided.
-One gradually learns to pay less attention to infatuation, entrancement, and sexual attraction for its own sake, and more attention to the building blocks of lasting partnership: trust, mutual reliability, common goals, and above all, a shared goal of serving love itself.
+In that simple shift of perception, a lot of grief can be avoided because the dehumanizing of another is avoided.
+One gradually learns to pay less attention to infatuation, entrancement, and sexual attraction for its own sake, and more attention to the building blocks of lasting partnership: trust, mutual inspiration and, above all, a shared goal of serving love itself.

 Of course, none of that happens instantly.
 These building blocks are more likely to develop over the course of a long-standing friendship than a hot-burning romance.